3-400 Timekeeping and Payroll

 3-404 PAYROLL CHECKS (03/18/02)

-Payroll checks are mailed to the employees home by the City Finance Department for employees who do not utilize direct deposit.
-Direct deposit employees have the capability of retrieving the payroll advice via the City's intranet site at http://citytalk (Available only within the City's network) and clicking on "HRIS" at the top of the page or externally by visiting the City’s HRIS website and clicking on "HRIS Sign In."
+Payroll checks are mailed to the employee’s home by the City Finance Department for employees who do not utilize direct deposit.
+Direct deposit employees have the capability of retrieving the payroll advice via the City’s intranet site at http://citytalk/ and clicking on “Employee Self-Service,” or externally through the City’s internet site at www.ci.minneapolis.mn.us and clicking on “Apply for City Jobs” and then clicking on “HRIS Employee Self-Service.”
+(03/11/05)

 3-405 ADMINISTRATIVE LEAVES (DEPARTMENTAL) (03/18/02)